mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

     .unwrap();

     // debug printing will crash, because the thread shut down and the
-    // reference points to invalid memory
+    // reference points to invalid memory in the former thread's TLS dbg!(rx.recv().unwrap());
-    dbg!(rx.recv().unwrap());

 This *obviously* is a problem and embarassingly that `was missed entirely